YoungBoy Never Broke Again: 2022: Colors, The Last Slimeto, and numerous other projects

-2023–present: I Rest My Case
+2023–present: I Rest My Case, Don't Try This at Home, and MASA

-On January 3, 2023, YoungBoy's label released the official artwork for his fifth studio album I Rest My Case on their Instagram.
-On January 4, 2023, YoungBoy released a series of promotional singles, most notably "Black" which peaked at number 93 respectively on the Billboard Hot 100.
-The album was released on January 6, 2023, and is YoungBoy's first project under a new artist deal with Motown Records.
-The album peaked at number nine on the Billboard 200, marking YoungBoy's lowest charting studio album.
+On January 3, 2023, Gaulden's label released the official artwork for his fifth studio album I Rest My Case on their Instagram.
+On January 4, 2023, Gaulden released a series of promotional singles, most notably "Black" which peaked at number 93 respectively on the Billboard Hot 100.
+The album was released on January 6, 2023, and is his first project under a new artist deal with Motown Records.
+The album peaked at number nine on the Billboard 200, marking Gaulden's lowest charting studio album.
+Through Billboard, on February 1, 2023, Gaulden was announced to appear on the magazine's cover which was released alongside an interview.
+Appearing on the cover marked his first in five years since his October 2017 appearance on The Fader.
+Through the interview, it was noted that Gaulden's sixth full-length studio album titled Don't Try This at Home was in the works.

-Through Billboard, on February 1, 2023, YoungBoy was announced to appear on the magazine's cover which was released alongside an interview.
-Appearing on the cover marked YoungBoy's first in five years since his October 2017 appearance on The Fader.
-Through the interview, it was noted that YoungBoy's sixth full-length studio album titled Don't Try This at Home is in the works.
+On February 24, 2023, Gaulden appeared as a feature on Yeat's third studio album Afterlyfe on the second track, "Shmunk".
+Weeks later, on March 17, 2023, he would appear as a feature on "I Don't Mind", the fifth track on Lil Pump's third long-awaited studio album, Lil Pump 2.

-On February 24, 2023, YoungBoy appeared as a feature on Irvine, California native Yeat's third studio album Afterlyfe on the second track, "Shmunk".
-Weeks later, it was announced that on March 17, 2023, YoungBoy would appear as a feature on "I Don't Mind", the fifth track on Lil Pump's fourth studio album, Lil Pump 2.
+On February 27, 2023, Gaulden released "Next", a promotional single leading up to his sixth studio album, Don't Try This at Home.
+Just days later on March 2, 2023, he issued another single, "Demon Party".
+Weeks later, through Motown Record's official Instagram, it was announced that the album would drop on April 21, 2023, and it would consist of thirty-three songs.
+Following the album's announcement, the album's lead single, "WTF" with the Trinidadian rapper Nicki Minaj was announced.
+The track was released on April 7, 2023, just two weeks before the release of the project.
+The album's second and final single, "Rear View" with the Atlanta singer Mariah the Scientist was released on April 14, 2023.
+The album was released according to plan on April 21, 2023, featuring guest appearances from Mariah the Scientist, Nicki Minaj, Post Malone, and the Kid Laroi.
+The album debuted at number 5 on the Billboard 200 after selling 60,000 album-equivalent units in its first week.
+Furthermore, Gaulden became the youngest artist in Billboard history to chart 100 songs on the Hot 100 after "Big Truck" debuted at No. 100 on the chart.